Starting a New Year with New Programs!

 Second and fourth Tuesdays of the month at 11:00am *In person at CBI unless otherwise specified*

 These programs are for everyone, regardless of age!
 Visit our calendar for information on upcoming speakers.
-Most programs are followed by lunch at $12 per person.
+Most programs are followed by a light buffet lunch at $12 per person.
 For more information, contact Barb Lavine (wslavine@comcast.net) or Kay Weiss (steven.k.weiss@gmail.com).